compsocialscience/summer-institute/festival.md

 ---
 title: SICSS Festival
-subtitle: "Tutorials, discussions, and debates about computational social science lead by the SICSS community."
+subtitle: "Tutorials, discussions, and debates about computational social science lead by the SICSS community"
 layout: page
 ---